What diet to follow before soccer training?

 • First course: Lentils with rice and vegetables.

-• Second course: Baked salmon with potatoes with salad.
+• Second course: Salmon with baked potatoes with salad.

 • Dessert: Piece of fruit or a dairy product (yogurt/curd/rice pudding).

-• Bread: We recommend that the bread be whole grain or some unrefined cereal flour, as it will provide much more fiber than white bread.
+• Bread: We recommend that the bread be whole grain or made from some low-refined cereal flour, as it will provide much more fiber than white bread.

-• Drink: the good and well-known water.
-But without abusing it, since drinking a lot of water at mealtime dilutes gastric juices and can slow down digestion, causing heaviness.
+• Drink: the good and familiar water.
+But without overdoing it, since drinking a lot of water at mealtime dilutes gastric juices and can slow down digestion, causing heaviness.

 And you, do you pay the necessary attention to the nutrition of your footballers when training?